fabracht/designPatterns/README.md

 ```

 WARNING WINDOWS USERS: Console applications in windows close immediately after they finish running.
 If you are running dotnet on windows, add a Console.Read() to the end of each Main() for each project.

+## Where would you use such implementations?
+Here are some basic but useful examples.

+-     When working with a centralized system (for example a database)
+-     When maintaining a common log file
+-     When maintaining a thread pool in a multithreaded environment
+-     When implementing a caching mechanism or device drivers, and so forth